gioacchinopoletto/ubot41-cockpit/README.md

 1. Clone or download this repo
 2. Run `composer update` to update all project dependencies
 3. We use database session.
 Please run: `php artisan migrate` before import our dummy data
+4. Update `.env` file with your personal data
+5. Update `/config/cockpit.php` and `/config/app.php` files with your personal data

 ### Installation notes
 - **dummy data**: our dummy data have only 1 admin user with first permissions for user, roles and permissions management